michaelGregoire/ccmusicawards.com/README.md

 # ccmusicawards.com

-A simple YAML driven / React based static site generator.
-Each yaml file will convert to an html file.
+A simple YAML/React based static site generator.
+Each YAML file in the `content` directory will convert to an html file.

 **Please read this document thoroughly before committing/pushing any changes**